EliCDavis/vector/experiments/README.md

 Given an array of vectors and a vector A, return a new array that is the result of adding A to each element of the original array.

-For small array sizes, the mutable vector outperforms the immutable vector.
+For small array sizes, the immutable vector outperforms the mutable vector.
 But as the vector size grows, the opposite happens.
-Immutable vectors begin to out perform.
+Mutable vectors begin to out perform.

 ```
 goos: windows